mariamrf/py-lambda-action/README.md

 # py-lambda-action
 A Github Action to deploy AWS Lambda functions written in Python with their dependencies in a separate layer.
-For now, only works/guaranteed to work with Python 3.6.
+For now, only works with Python 3.6.

 ## Use
 Doesn't take any arguments.
 Deploys everything in the repo as code to the Lambda function, and installs/zips/deploys the dependencies as a separate layer the function can then immediately use.